-However, what we already glimpsed when moving from the notion of "corporate IT" to "information systems" has now become reality: we operate in a data-centric world.
-Whether raw, processed, or ephemeral, data has value.
-Hackers understand this well: while their past “exploits” involved bringing down IT systems, today, their main goals include data theft, corruption, or alteration.
+However, what we had already begun to see with the shift from the concept of “corporate IT” to that of an “information system” has now become a reality: we live in a data-driven world.
+Whether raw, processed or temporary, data has value.
+Hackers have understood this too.
+While their “exploits” once consisted primarily of bringing down information systems, stealing, altering or corrupting data is now among their main objectives.

-So this challenge goes far beyond the IT department?
+Does this issue therefore extend far beyond the boundaries of the IT department?

-DL: First and foremost, we recommend a pragmatic, structured, and forward-looking approach.
-Designing a data security plan is just the first step.
-For it to be effective over time, it must be managed and continuously improved.
+DL: First and foremost, we recommend an approach that is both pragmatic and structured, as part of a forward-looking strategy.
+Designing a data security plan is only the first step.
+To remain effective over time, it must be actively managed and continuously adapted.

-DL: Drawing on our experience in database management, and in particular Oracle databases of all versions, we have developed a security analysis framework, divided into 7 key areas:
+DL: Drawing on our experience in database management, particularly with Oracle databases regardless of the version, we have developed a security assessment framework covering seven key areas:

 -